Stabax/Racedriver/README.md

 	- Stalker2106

 ### How to Build ###

+NOTE: If you are on linux, you might need to install lua subdependency "libreadline-dev", and "libcurl".
+			They should be available within your package manager:

+    sudo apt-get install libreadline-dev
+    sudo apt-get install libcurl4-gnutls-dev

 You need to grab and build dependencies if they are not installed on your machine (which is probably the case), you can do so with the following command-lines: